Welcome to exercise ideas when stuck at home...

 PLEASE stay safe.
 Do not do exercise if you are unsure of your ability.
 Consult your medical exercise practitioner and keep a phone near you if you exercise alone.

-Although I give you balance ideas in the above video, I encourage balance as an activity to be done daily in as many ways as you can (safely).
+I encourage balance as an activity to be done daily in as many ways as you can (safely).
 The following YouTube link will offer the fun of singing or whistling while balancing.

 Combining activities like this is an added benefit to your brain. https://youtu.be/P5Afoo2dyQM